Mobile Homes (Pitch Fees) Act 2023

 Government Spending

-The bill is not expected to directly impact UK government spending.
-The change affects the calculation of pitch fees, which are paid by mobile home residents to park operators, not to the government.
+This bill is not expected to directly impact UK government spending.
+The change affects the calculation of pitch fees, which are primarily determined by the park owners, not directly funded by the government.

 Groups Affected